dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 I think nature's imagination is so much greater than man, she's never going to let us relax.

 The deeper a thing is, the more interesting it is.

+I was a ordinary person who studied hard.
+There is no miracle people.

 Stories